CertifiedBadB/LaravelConnector/README.md

 - the files are named as follows: 'action'-blade.php

 So for instance in the Movies folder there will be a create-blade.php, this is used to create the local database records.
+Each create-database file also has a button for deleting ther database, for debugging purposes.

 ## Controllers